This post summarizes my study notes on the topic of ACI End Point Groups (EPG).

 - external EPG:

 - this is where we define the connection point to an external L2 or L3 Network.
+In the case of connecting an external L3 network, the external EPG is also called L3 EPG.

 - devices that we want to communicate with the external networks should be assigned the external EPG